VeronicaBlake/student-workbook/src/reflections/wk3/day4.md

 # The Observer Pattern
 https://codeworksacademy.com/fs-student-guide/resources/wk3/04-ObserverPattern/

+Project:

 ## What problems does the Observer Pattern seek to solve?

-The observer pattern seeks to solve one-to-many, one-way, and event-driven data binding.
+The observer pattern really takes the single responsibility principle to the max.
+This way, there is a list of events (all listed in the designated list), that are being observed by a single observer.

 ---